 - D3.
-Indicate terms for which transfers may enroll: Varies by department Fall Winter Spring Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+Indicate terms for which transfers may enroll: - D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ∑ Yes □ No

 If yes, what is the minimum number of credits and the unit of measure?

-Freshman and sophomore level transfer eligibility is extremely limited and admission is selective.
-Students should try to complete their AA degrees or 60 semester hours before applying.
+60 transferrable credit hours.
+There are some exceptions, but freshman and sophomore level transfer eligibility is extremely limited and admission is selective.
+Lower level transfers are also allowed in the UF Online program.